Skip to main content

 Thanks to modern digitalisation, there are a wide variety of cyber security jobs, including security architecture.
 These experts are highly specialised in identifying security threats and deploying appropriate measures to resolve them.

 Security architects are senior members of staff within their organisations and often have significant levels of knowledge, skill and experience within the field of cyber security.
-The role involves a top-level perspective of a company’s protective measures, as well as maintaining existing defences and creating new ones.
+The role involves taking a top-level perspective of a company’s protective measures, as well as maintaining existing defences and creating new ones.

 Achieve a university degree